chainstack/docs/docs/tutorials/aptos/publish-module-to-save-and-retrieve-message-on-aptos.md

 1. Set up your Martian wallet to work through the Chainstack Aptos node.
 1. Fund your account through the [Aptos testnet faucet](https://aptoslabs.com/testnet-faucet).
 1. Install the [Aptos CLI](https://aptos.dev/cli-tools/aptos-cli-tool/install-aptos-cli).
+1. Create a Move project.
 1. Create and configure your Aptos project.
-1. Create a Move project inside your Aptos project.
 1. Create a module in the Move language.
 1. Compile and test the Move module.
 1. Publish the Move module.